Consistent text-to-image generation via scene de-contextualization: Further Model Analysis

-\changed{ Our {\modelshortname} method involves three parameters, including weighting strength $\Omega$ in Eq.~(\ref{eqn:filtering}) and trade-off parameter $\beta$ and switching constant $M$ in Eq.~(\ref{eqn:loss-twp-phases}).} In Fig.~\ref{fig:parameter-sensi}, we provide the varying curves of DreamSim-F and CLIP-T scores as the three parameters change.
+\changed{ Our {\modelshortname} method involves three parameters, including weighting strength $\Omega$ in Eq.~(\ref{eqn:filtering}) and trade-off parameter $\beta$ and switching constant $M$ in Eq.~(\ref{eqn:loss-twp-phases}).
+In this part, we first specify the setting of these hyperparameters for optimal performance, and then conduct a sensitivity analysis.}

+\paragraph{Guidelines for parameter setting} \changed{In our SDeC method, the setting of hyperparameters for optimal performance should follow the guidelines below: }

+\changed{(1) Parameter $\beta_M$ is associated with the "forward-and-backward" optimization.
+Practically, $M$ should exceed a threshold (20) so that the forward phase can capture as many scene-related directions within the ID embedding as possible.
+Moreover, $\beta$ should satisfy $\beta \gg 0$, enabling maximal restoration of ID-related information in the backward phase.
+This "forward-and-backward" optimization aims to identify the latent ID-scene correlation space, independent of and generic with any specific generative model.
+Consequently, the setting of $\beta$ and $M$ remains consistent across different generative architectures.}

+\changed{(2) Parameter $\Omega$ is tied to the architecture of the underlying generative model, as it represents the strength of de-contextualization and is therefore directly related to the generation process.
+Our experiments indicate that for UNet-based models (e.g., SDXL, PlayGround, RealVisXL-V4.0, Juggernaut-X-V10), $\Omega$ should be small (typically $\Omega = 1$).
+In contrast, DiT-based models (e.g., SD3, Flux) require a much larger value of $\Omega$ (typically $\Omega = 10$).}

+\paragraph{Sensitivity analysis} In Fig.~\ref{fig:parameter-sensi}, we provide the varying curves of DreamSim-F and CLIP-T scores as the three parameters change.
 As shown in Fig.~\ref{fig:parameter-sensi}-Left, the DreamSim-FV and CLIP-T scores remain near-steady when a wide range of $[5,20]$, indicating our method does not rely on the careful selection of trade-off parameter $\beta$.

 The results in Fig.~\ref{fig:parameter-sensi}-Middle show that $\Omega$'s increase leads to a trade-off phenomenon between the DreamSim-FV and CLIP-T score.
 This phenomenon is reasonable.
 In {\modelshortname}, to avoid semantics loss, we enhance the robust subspace by imposing larger weights $\Omega$ on its corresponding eigen-directions (see Eq.~(\ref{eqn:filtering})).
 When the increase of $\Omega$ remains within a reasonable range, the native correlation between ID and scene is reduced, improving both ID preservation and scene retention.
 Once it exceeds a threshold (e.g., $>1$), however, the generative model is prone to pay more attention to the stronger ID components, leading to continued gains in ID preservation but convergence in scenes.